thanhnguyenhm/Python-Game/README.md

 ### A Python game with animation using Tkinter

-Homework Assignment for a Python class
+Individual Homework Assignment for a Python class

 Number of scooters, obstacles and speed can be modified, depend on difficulty level.